Ruby-Starter-Kits/Docker-Bridgetown-Generator/README.md

 ## How this works

-This will pull down [mikerogers0/bridgetownrb-installer](https://hub.docker.com/repository/docker/mikerogers0/bridgetownrb-installer/general) from docker, which contains everything require to create your bridgetown app locally.
+This will pull down [mikerogers0/bridgetownrb-installer](https://hub.docker.com/repository/docker/mikerogers0/bridgetownrb-installer/general) from docker, which contains everything required to create a bridgetown app locally.
 Then it'll do `bridgetown new App` & copy all the files required to run under docker into that directory.

+The aim is to avoid requiring developers to setup ruby & any other dependencies to get started.

 ## TODO